Data & Privacy

 Your opinion or concerns about your privacy are usually not taken into account when your data is being traded.
 However, you probably have a certain reservation value for your data and would not sell it for a lower price.

 Although this value is highly individual and thus varies greatly from person to person, there are studies and estimates on how most users value their own personal data.
 For example, in an Italian study, the average user showed themselves willing to auction off their daily location data for €3.
 For app usage data, on the other hand, it was only €2.[16]
 If you're reading this article, your data is probably worth more to you than it is to the average user.
-Studies have shown that just knowing that your data is being traded and money is being profited from, increases people's personal valuation of their data.[17]
+Studies have shown that just knowing that your data is being traded and is being profited from financially, increases people's personal valuation of their data.[17]

 Data brokers sell your data for dirt cheap because they don't have to pay the costs associated with the damage to your privacy.
 Instead, they only incur the cost of obtaining the data, which is usually extremely low.
 This allows them to sell an indiviual's data for under a penny.
 But your privacy is still being violated with every transaction.